 The Cost of Vinyl Privacy Fences

-- When it comes to upfront pricing, vinyl is typically more expensive than wood.
+- Regarding upfront pricing, vinyl is typically more expensive than wood.
 However, if you look at the big picture, it’s less costly (long term) than wood after all the maintenance that a wood fence requires.

-- If you plan to live in your home for a long time, vinyl is the better choice.
-Otherwise, you’ll likely end up needing to repair or replace your wood fence within 15-20 years.
+- If you plan to live in your home for long, vinyl is the better choice.
+Otherwise, you’ll likely need to repair or replace your wood fence within 15-20 years.

 - Once you install a vinyl fence, you’re good to go.
 Compare the cost of repairs, replacement, and maintenance, and vinyl wins out yet again.

 Think of vinyl privacy fences as a wise and long-term investment.
-Sure, you may pay a bit more at first, but you’ll reap the great benefits of no maintenance and longer-lasting material.
-Even if you sell your home shortly after the installation of your vinyl fence, you’re sure to recoup your investment with the sale of your home and the new homeowner will be happy that they won’t have to put additional money into the maintenance of their fence!
+You may pay a bit more initially, but you’ll reap the great benefits of no maintenance and longer-lasting material.
+Even if you sell your home shortly after your vinyl fence installation, you’re sure to recoup your investment with the sale of your home.
+The new homeowner will be happy that they won’t have to put additional money into the maintenance of their fence!

 The Cost of Wood Privacy Fences

-- On the other hand, wood is undoubtedly cheaper upfront, but you will need to include treatments and stains as part of your fencing budget.
+- On the other hand, wood is undoubtedly cheaper upfront, but you must include treatments and stains as part of your fencing budget.
 The larger your fence, the more this can start to add up, especially if you pay to have the fence stained by a professional staining company.

-- If you have a small project like a garden area, wood might be viable.
-But when it comes to pool fencing or fencing around your entire backyard, vinyl is the better investment when it comes to long-term cost.
+- Wood might be viable for a small project like a garden area.
+But vinyl is the better investment regarding long-term cost when it comes to pool fencing or fencing around your entire backyard.

-- Over time, as a wood privacy fence depreciates, and maintenance increases, you may end up paying twice the cost of the wood privacy fence.
-Then once the life of the wood fence comes to an end, consider the costs of yanking it out and starting over.
+- Over time, as a wood privacy fence depreciates and maintenance increases, you may end up paying twice the cost of the wood privacy fence.
+Then, once the life of the wood fence ends, consider the costs of yanking it out and starting over.

-The bottom line, the additional difference in price to purchase a vinyl fence is well worth it.
+The bottom line is that the additional difference in price to purchase a vinyl fence is well worth it.